-T+24h: The flow in the northern hemisphere is expected to be influenced by the development of a trough associated with the westerly wave over the Mediterranean Sea.
-In the southern hemisphere, the flow is expected to take a more zonal pattern.
+T+24h: In the northern hemisphere, troughs associated with the westerly wave are expected to extend up to 200N latitude, creating a disturbed flow pattern of the westerly wave.
+In the southern hemisphere, the development of anti-cyclonic system within the westerlies is expected to create a disturbed flow pattern; however the flow is expected to take a more zonal pattern.

-T+48h: In the northern hemisphere, troughs associated with the westerly wave are expected to extend up to 20N latitude, creating a disturbed flow pattern of the westerly wave.
-In the southern hemisphere flow is expected to be more similar to the previous day; however the development of anti-cyclonic system within the westerlies is expected to create a disturbed flow pattern.
+T+48h: In the northern hemisphere the flow is more similar to the previous day; however the troughs associated with the westerly waves is expected to move slightly to the east.
+In the southern hemisphere flow is expected to be influenced by the development of a closed cyclonic system off the southeastern tip of South Africa and the anti-cyclonic system over southwestern tip of South Africa.
+These systems within the westerlies are expected to create a disturbed flow pattern.

 T+72h: In the northern hemisphere the flow is more similar to the previous day; however the troughs associated with the westerly waves is expected to move slightly to the east.
-In the southern hemisphere, a closed cyclonic system is expected to develop over southeastern Indian Ocean creating more disturbances to westerly flow.
+In the southern hemisphere, the cyclonic systems associated with the westerly wave are expected to move slightly eastwards; otherwise the flow is similar to that of the previous day.